 Life for loyalists in Massachusetts communities outside of Boston was becoming increasingly dangerous.
 Mobs dragged government officials from their beds in the middle of the night and forced them to take oaths of fidelity to the patriot cause.
 Those who refused were sometimes tarred and feathered, and their homes were ransacked.

 In the fall of 1774, almost nine years after Dr. John Calef was removed from office, a great crowd of Ipswich citizens gathered about his residence near the South Green and demanded a formal confession of his wrongful votes.
-In some towns, Loyalists were chased out of town, tarred and feathered, or strung up on poles, but Calef got off relatively easy by making a profuse apology.
+In some towns, Loyalists were chased out of town, but Calef got off relatively easy by making a profuse apology.

 The Essex Gazette recorded Dr. Calef’s written statement to the hostile assembly: